LisaMcGautier/workdayScheduler/README.md

 Struggled with proper placement and syntax of `localStorage.getItem()` which needed to be placed OUTSIDE of the `save.on("click", function (event)` but inside the `for loop` (SCOPE).
 Also struggled with finding the right syntax and command language to return the keys and values within local storage.

+Played with moment.js formatting in the console, trying to leverage the existing array `timeblock` for the comparison of current time with `time` column.